 The Times They are a Changin

-This natural question has led to ever greater pressure on procurement to enable a consumer-like P2P experience for employees.
+This natural question has led to ever greater pressure on procurement to enable a consumer-like Procure to Pay experience for employees.
 In fact, a recent study by Forrester Consulting found improving the employee experience to be the number one priority for procurement in 2019, with 67% of respondents ranking it a crucial or important priority.
 This just edged out delivering savings on indirect costs (66%), which historically has reigned supreme as the dominant priority.
 In the world of procurement, this reflects nothing less than a revolution.

 Details, Details, Details

 When evaluating vendor capabilities here, as in many areas, details matter.
-User friendly interfaces are certainly common among highly ranked technologies, but are not sufficient.
+User friendly interfaces are certainly common among highly ranked procure to pay solutions, but are not sufficient.
 You need to ensure not just that the interface and flow is intuitive and simple, but that users can find what they need.
 Advanced capabilities matter here, such as Ivalua’s Search360.
 This allows side-by-side comparison of both hosted catalogue items and those normally requiring punch out to supplier sites, enhancing the experience by not forcing users to leave the system when placing requisitions and also ensuring real time availability and pricing so users are not frustrated by delays or price changes after placing an order.

-With supplier onboarding, knowing what to look for is especially critical.
+With supplier management , knowing what to look for is especially critical.
 Many criteria sound as if they would lead to high supplier onboarding but in fact carry little weight.
 Network size is one search criteria often touted.
 It sounds logical, but given that suppliers onboard for different activities, have different offices, contacts, etc. the vast majority of suppliers must still conduct some onboarding activities for any new relationship and system.

 What really drives rapid and high levels of supplier onboarding is simplicity.
 No fees, no limits to activity, no vendor conditions to accept and a simple way to connect with flexible options that meet supplier preferences.
 This approach has led to 99% of suppliers being onboarded at companies such as CACI (>40,000 onboarded), Credit Agricole (>60,000 onboarded), Fannie Mae (>70,000 onboarded) and many others.
 Companies like Maxim Healthcare that tried different approaches prove this out.

-As procurement’s role continues to elevate and become more strategic, new priorities continue to arise.
+As Procurement’s role continues to elevate and become more strategic, new priorities continue to arise.
 There are great opportunities to add value to organizations.
 Some, such as helping grow revenue or drive innovation can add great value to key stakeholders.
-Improving the employee experience is the best way to broadly demonstrate procurement’s contribution.
+Improving the employee experience is the best way to broadly demonstrate Procurement’s contribution.
 The right technology and approach are key to success.
 Gartner’s latest Magic Quadrant for P2P Suites is hence a timely evaluation of vendors.
 That and knowing the right details to investigate will put you on the path to a successful digital transformation.